toomuchdesign/babel-timing/README.md

 ### render(ResultList, options)

-Accepts a `ResultList` array and outputs a CLI visualisation or a JSON file of it.
+Accepts a `ResultList` array and renders an interactive CLI visualisation or outputs a JSON file of it.

 ```js
 const {render} = require('babel-timing');